hjolia/FakeNews-Project-/README.md

 - tensorflow
 - gensim

-Run the cleantext function on the dataset (995,000_rows.csv) to produce the cleaned .csv file (cleaned_dataset_big.csv).
+Run the cleantext_clean, remove_stopwords and stem_input functions on the dataset (995,000_rows.csv) to produce the cleaned .csv file (cleaned_dataset_big.csv).
 Save this file in the same folder as the program.
+The file 'reliable_scraped_data.csv' refers to a file consisting of scraped content from the BBC, which has gone through the same preprocessing as the FNC dataset.
+This file should and the LIAR dataset should also be saved in the same folder as the program files.
 Run both the simple and advanced model on the cleaned dataset.